 There’s no need to buy any textbooks before you start, unless you’ve been specifically advised to do so in your joining instructions.
 You’ll be provided with a recommended book list by your tutors early in your course, and the library has several copies of each text book for loan.

 Solent Online Learning

-The University's virtual learning environment, Solent Online Learning provides access to online course materials as part of the interactive learning experience at the Solent.
-Students can participate in forums, create blogs, access course materials and communicate with classmates and tutors.
+The University's virtual learning environment, Solent Online Learning provides access to online course materials and recorded lectures as part of the interactive learning experience at the Solent.
+Students can participate in quizzes, online assessments, forums, create blogs, access course materials and communicate with classmates and tutors.

-As many students have different abilities and may have studied maths to different levels, it's recommended you revise some of the topics studied at GCSE or on equivalent professional courses.
+All cadets will study maths-based subjects during their cadetships, and as students all have different abilities and may have studied maths to different levels before coming to Warsash, it's recommended you revise some of the topics studied at GCSE, or on equivalent professional courses.
 By refreshing and consolidating your basic maths knowledge, including basic algebra, you'll be more likely to be ready to begin your professional and academic courses.
-All cadets are required to sit a maths test during Welcome Week to determine if any extra support is required.

 There are a number of online resources available, including the University's own Solent Online Learning (student log-in required) to help you.
 Check also to see if your sponsoring company provides access to the Marine Society's Learn@Sea platform.

-Solent University has recently opened the new Solent Sports Complex, next to The Spark at the East Park Terrace campus.
-The Complex boasts a 90-station gym, fitness studios and sports halls.
+Solent University's Solent Sports Complex, next to The Spark at the East Park Terrace campus, boasts a 90-station gym, fitness studios and sports halls.
 There's no joining fee and there are great student membership options available, including a one-month pass or pay-as-you-go.